 The provoke ability is exactly that.
 Provoke is a keyword ability on creatures can have that allows them to force other creatures to block them, even going so far as to untap them to give you a wider range of options.

-How did provoke work, what were its restrictions, and what cards was it on?
-Let’s find out!
+How does provoke work, what are its restrictions, and which cards have it?
+Let's find out!

 How Does Provoke Work?

 Krosan Vorine (Legions) | Illustration by Carl Critchlow

 Provoke is a rare mechanic in Magic that allows a creature’s controller to force an opponent’s creature to block when they declare that provoke creature as one of their attackers.
 The ability allows for the controller to untap target creature that the defending player controls and requires it to block the attacking creature.

 All in all, it does exactly what provoke means as a word, so it’s a very intuitive mechanic.
 It has some great synergies with combat tricks and can help force an opponent to block with a weak creature to get it off the board.
 It’s incredibly powerful and is a very rare mechanic present only on a handful of cards.